quang-do-se/aws-certs/devops/tmp/study.md

 ## SQS

 - SQS size limit is 256KB
-  - Files must be uploaded to S3 and a reference to them should be sent to SQS.
+  - Large files must be uploaded to S3 and a reference to them should be sent to SQS.

 ----------